braydenanderson2014/C-Arduino-Libraries/lib/LinkedList/README.md

 * Adjusted size Variable to be capitalized as Size.
 That way the compiler will not get confused with the size() function
 * Added an Iterator to the LinkedList.
 This will allow you to iterate through the list
 * This Library Has been partially tested.
 Please report any bugs to the Author
+### Version 1.0.3
+* Added a boolean variable to the LinkedList Constructor to determine if the LinkedList should print to the Serial Monitor or not.
+* Added a setDebug() function to set the debug variable to true or false
+* Added a getDebug() function to get the debug variable

 ## Currently Tested Functions
 `cpp